RAI Reading Corps — What We Do

 Who we serve

-RAI Corps members serve inside the schools during the school day with students in 1st-3rd grade.
-We work on the “mechanics of reading,” with students who struggle to connect letters and their related sounds, impairing their ability to ‘decode” words and read fluently.
+Reading Assist Intervention Corps members serve students in first through third grade.
+They work on the mechanics of reading with students who struggle to connect letters and their related sounds, which impairs their ability to decode words and read fluently.
 Reading difficulties like these will affect about 20% of all students in any classroom, and severely impact about 5% of all students in any school.

 What you'll learn